ArvindRajendran/PANACHE/README.md

 # PANACHE - Physics-based artificial neural network framework for adsorption and chromatography emulation
 The python code ```TrainPANACHE.py``` trains the physics-based neural network model for constituent steps in cyclic adsorption processes.
-The code follows the methodology proposed in *Physics-based neural networks for simulation and synthesis of cyclic adsorption processes (DOI: 10.1021/acs.iecr.1c04731)*.
+The code follows the methodology proposed in *Physics-based neural networks for simulation and synthesis of cyclic adsorption processes (https://doi.org/10.1021/acs.iecr.1c04731)*.
 As an example, relevant training data is provided here to train blowdown step neural network using this code.

 ## FILE LIST
 1. ```TrainPANACHE.py```: Trains physics-based neural networks for constituent steps.